15 Easy Catapults to Make With Kids

 15 DIY Catapults

-All these catapults to make at home use everyday objects – hopefully you won’t have to buy a thing!
-Upcycle the items in your kitchen junk drawer for hours of target practice.
+All these catapults to make at home use everyday objects – hopefully you won’t have to buy a thing for your catapult design.
+Upcycle items in your kitchen junk drawer for hours of catapult target practice.

-These are in order as seen in the photo above with a few bonus catapults at the end.
+These catapult designs are in order as seen in the photo above with a few bonus catapults at the end.
 We are all about catapult value here!

 How cool!
 This Plastic Spoon Catapult by Housing a Forrest starts us off with the simplest version of them all!